 Cite

-Leveraging a novel micro-level database on firms' production and financing decisions, we recover the distribution of firm-specific shadow costs of capital due to binding borrowing constraints and compare them to the firm-specific user costs of capital observed in the data.
-We show that shadow costs are substantially higher, more dispersed, and more sensitive to variation in credit supply conditions and financial frictions than user costs.
-Our analysis suggests that quantity constraints, rather than distorted borrowing costs, are the most salient channel though which credit market frictions distort firm's investment policies and capital allocation.
+Using a novel micro-level dataset on firms' production and financing decisions, we estimate the distribution of firm-specific financial wedges in capital accumulation due to binding borrowing constraints-the shadow cost of credit-and compare these to observed market price of credit-the borrowing rate.
+We find that shadow costs are significantly higher, more dispersed, and more sensitive to variations in credit risk factors than borrowing rates.
+Our analysis also reveals a high sensitivity of firms' investment to shadow costs, indicating that credit rationing, rather than elevated borrowing costs, is the primary channel through which credit market frictions distort investment policies and capital allocation, particularly for small and medium enterprises.

 Lenzu Simone, and Francesco Manaresi.
-"The Cost of Shadow Cost of Capital" (2022).
+"The cost of shadow cost of credit" (2024).

 author={Lenzu, Simone, and Manaresi, Francesco},